-The Office of Disabled Student Programs and Services (DSP&S), on each of RCCD's three colleges, provides appropriate, comprehensive, reliable and accessible services to students with documented disabilities who request such services.
-These offices facilitate and encourage academic achievement, independence, self-advocacy and social inclusion for students with documented disabilities in eight primary disability groups as outlined in California's Title 5

-Regulations (acquired brain injury, physical disabilities, hearing impairments, learning disabilities, developmental disabilities, psychological disabilities, other health impairments, and temporary disabilities).
+The Disability Resource Center (DRC) provides appropriate, comprehensive, reliable and accessible services to students with documented disabilities who request such services.
+These offices facilitate and encourage academic achievement, independence, self-advocacy and social inclusion for students with documented disabilities in eight primary disability groups as outlined in California's Title 5 Regulations (acquired brain injury, physical disabilities, hearing impairments, learning disabilities, developmental disabilities, psychological disabilities, other health impairments, and temporary disabilities).
 The Riverside office is located in Administration 121.